brendan-ch/disable-polymer/README.md

 # Disable Polymer

-A simple Chrome extension that restores the old classic YouTube layout.
+A simple Chrome extension that lets you restore the old classic YouTube layout.

 ## Why?